-It may be even better moving as much as you can away.
-This is a really important step as wood stain will stain anything.
+It may be even better to move as much as you can away.
+This is a really important step as the wood stain will stain anything.

 Cleaning any spilled or accidental stained things is extremely difficult, so if you can avoid it, that will be best.

-We are almost ready to stain pressure treated wood on fence, but there are a couple minor steps.
+We are almost ready to stain pressure-treated wood on the fence, but there are a couple of minor steps.